Sallie Bissell

 Most portrait painters see just your face.
 Certain artists see far more.
 In Sallie Bissell’s riveting The Cassandra Curse, Augusta Delaney discovers her artwork can reveal more than just her subject’s physical appearance.
 With a newfound ability to see into the depths of a person’s soul, she is thrust into a dangerous world of secrets, lust, and murder.
 Searching for answers about her twin brother Jules, who vanished the night of the attack, Augusta becomes increasingly haunted by the eerie message whispered to her by their assailants.
 Could those sinister words be connected to Jules’ disappearance?
 With the help of her uncanny artistic abilities and a determination to find her missing brother, Augusta navigates a treacherous labyrinth of deception and danger.

-Buy it now at Amazon
+Buy on Amazon

 The Mary Crow Adventures